Hand-held Calculators

 Four-function, %.

-Very tiny calculator, with battery pack which plugs directly into a 110V AC outlet.
+A series of similar very tiny calculators which use a rechargeable battery pack which plugs directly into an AC outlet.

 Texas Instruments Spirit of ‘76